cloudflare/boringtun/README.md

 #### Linux

-`x86-64`, `aarch64` and `armv7` architecures are supported.
+`x86-64`, `aarch64` and `armv7` architectures are supported.
 The behaviour should be identical to that of [wireguard-go](https://git.zx2c4.com/wireguard-go/about/), with the following difference:

-`boringtun` will drop priviliges when started.
-When priviliges are dropped it is not possible to set `fwmark`.
+`boringtun` will drop privileges when started.
+When privileges are dropped it is not possible to set `fwmark`.
 If `fwmark` is required, instead running with `sudo`, give the executable the `CAP_NET_ADMIN` capability using: `sudo setcap cap_net_admin+epi boringtun`.
-Alternatively run with `--disable-drop-priviliges`.
+Alternatively run with `--disable-drop-privileges`.

 #### macOS